Business

 Here's the thing that took me a while to accept: this is actually reasonable behavior from the user's perspective.
 If I search "what port does MongoDB use" and the answer is right there in the AI overview, why would I click through to someone's blog post that spends 800 words building up to telling me it's port 27017?
 I wouldn't.
 And neither would you.

 Opinion and strategy pieces: Roughly flat or slightly up.
-Articles like "why I stopped using microservices for side projects" actually gained traffic.
+An article about why I stopped using microservices for side projects actually gained traffic.
 My theory is that as LLMs handle the factual queries, people are using Google more deliberately for opinion and analysis content.

 "How I built X" case studies: Up 15-25%.
 These are inherently resistant to LLM summarization because the value is in the specific details of one person's experience.
 An LLM can tell you how to build a job board in general.
 It can't tell you the specific mistakes I made building mine.